microsoft/msquic/README.md

 # Platform Support

 MsQuic currently officially supports the following platform configurations.
-Information on support for MsQuic itself is located [here.](./docs/Support.md)
+Information on support for MsQuic itself is located in [Support.md.](./docs/Support.md)

 ## Windows 10